Aim of this information

 - However, under the Data Protection Act, you’re able to ask the police for a copy of your criminal record.
 This is known as a ‘subject access request’ (SAR).

-- There is a £10 fee for this, and the police have up to 40 days to supply it (although many do it quite quickly).
+- The SAR is free, and the police have up to one calendar month to supply it.
 For more details on how to apply, see our information on police records.

 Click above image for an example of a NPCC no trace letter and a four page Police Record SAR

 When you apply for your SAR, depending on what you want, you can request to see:

 - A copy of your national PNC (Police National Computer) record – this will show all convictions and cautions that are held on the PNC.
 This is useful if the criminal record check you’re planning to do in the future is a standard one.

 - A copy of your national PNC and local police records if the criminal record check being carried out is an enhanced one.
 This will show all convictions and cautions that are held on the PNC, as well as any information held locally by the police.